EdmondsNathan/EdmondsNathan.github.io/_posts/2025-08-16-What-I-Learned-CHIP-8-Interpreter.md

+---
+description: My journey building a CHIP-8 interpreter using C# .NET and MonoGame
+---
 ## What I learned Building a CHIP-8 Interpreter
 # Overview
 This is a post detailing my experience writing an interpreter for the CHIP-8 language using C# with the MonoGame framework.
 The project can be found [here](https://github.com/EdmondsNathan/CHIP8Interpreter){:target="_blank"} and is dedicated to the public domain under the CC0 license.